-Most horizontal air handlers have 1 or 2 air filters located in a louvered access panel in the ceiling directly under the air handler.
-The louvered ceiling access panel has 1 or 2 air filter racks designed to retain standard 1" thick disposable air filters.
+Most horizontal air handlers have an air filter located in a louvered access panel in the ceiling directly under the air handler.
+The louvered ceiling access panel has an air filter rack designed to retain a standard 1" thick disposable air filter.
 Below are the required steps to replace the air filter in a louvered ceiling access panel.

-1. Follow the procedure "Shutting Down / Turning Off the Air handler" in SECTION 4: Startup and Shutdown Instructions on page 5 of these instructions.
+- 1. Follow the procedure "Shutting Down / Turning Off the Air handler" in SECTION 4: Startup and Shutdown Instructions on page 5 of these instructions. - 2.
+Remove the thumb screws on the louvered ceiling access panel.
+CAUTION: Be very careful when removing the last thumb screw because the panel can swing down quickly and cause injury.

-- 2. Remove the thumb screws on the louvered ceiling access panel.
-CAUTION: Be very careful when removing the last thumb screw because the panel can swing down quickly and cause injury. - 3.
-Allow the access panel to rotate downward and han vertically. - 4.
+- 3. Allow the access panel to rotate downward and hang vertically. - 4.
 Remove the old air filter from the filter rack.

-NOTE: The air filter is disposable. do not attempt to clean the filter and reuse it.
+NOTE: The air filter is disposable.
+DO NOT attempt to clean the filter and reuse it.

 - 5. Clean any dust or debris from both sides for the louvers and around the area where the filter is placed before the new air filter is installed. - 6.
-Place new standard disposable filters into the filter rack that are the same size as removed.
+Place a new standard disposable 24" x 20" x 1" filter into the filter rack.